20 Outstanding Online Art Portfolio Examples (With Tips on How to Make One)

-To inspire, we’ve hand-picked 18 outstanding art portfolio websites created with Wix.
-Whether you’re ready to kickstart your artistic career, or just want a beautiful online space to share your art with a wider audience, take note of the smart tools and features used in these examples so you can implement them as you learn how to make a portfolio website of your own.
+To inspire you, we’ve hand-picked 20 outstanding online art portfolios created with Wix.
+Whether you’re ready to kickstart your artistic career, or just want a beautiful online space to share your art with a wider audience, take note of the smart tools and features used in these examples so you can implement them to your own site.

 01. Nathalie Lete

 Nathalie Lete’s clever homepage resembles a sketchbook, featuring a gridded background with her own illustrations.
-Implementing a unique navigation menu, the various pages making up Nathalie’s website are indicated by handmade illustrated icons spread throughout the page, giving attention to her artistic skill.
+The various pages making up Nathalie’s portfolio are connected by a unique navigation menu, indicated by handmade illustrated icons spread throughout the page, giving attention to her artistic skill.

 This site is a great example of how you can go way beyond a standard website layout when making an art portfolio, in order to put your creativity and important visual elements in the forefront.